ELAI-Dev-Works/ELAI-DevKit/README.md

 ## 🎯 Overview

-**ELAI-DevKit** (Experimental Language AI Development Kit) is an innovative development toolkit designed to revolutionize the way developers interact with AI language models for software development.
+**ELAI-DevKit** is an innovative development toolkit designed to revolutionize the way developers interact with AI language models for software development.
 Built from the ground up with AI collaboration in mind, ELAI-DevKit provides a comprehensive suite of tools that enable iterative, patch-based development workflows.

 ### What Makes ELAI-DevKit Unique?